 However, this vast wilderness is under relentless threat from large-scale farming and ranching, development, logging, mining and climate change.
 With the majority (60%) of the Amazon within Brazil, the country shoulders huge responsibility.

 Between 2000 and 2012, the rate of deforestation in Brazil slowed by 75%.
 However, data from 2017-2018 suggest there has been a 13.7% increase on the previous year with the biggest area of forest cleared since 2008.
-The fear is that this could continue if the policies of new Brazilian president, Jair Bolsonaro, see fruition.
+The fear is that this could continue if the policies of current Brazilian president, Jair Bolsonaro, see fruition.

 2. Congolese Rainforest

-Spanning six countries across much of the Congo Basin, the Congolese Rainforest is the second largest rainforest in the world.
+Spanning six countries across much of the Congo Basin, the Congolese Rainforest is the second biggest rainforest in the world.
 A medley of rivers, forests, savannah, swamp and flooded woodland, the basin teems with life: gorillas, elephants and buffaloes all call the region home.

 Central Africa’s deforestation rate since 1990 has been the lowest of any major forest region in the world.
 Deforestation in the Congo over the past 20 years has often been from small-scale subsistence agriculture, clearing for charcoal and fuelwood, urban expansion and mining.